xapids/hub-public/Nano Banana/README.md

 For each room you want to work with, the intended flow is:

-1. Create an Inventory List
+1. Create an "Inventory List":
    * Use the Elements Extractor Prompt.
    * Inputs: floor plan + interior photos.
    * Output: A structured text list of architectural features, joinery, and furniture.